schang412/cocotbext-spi/README.md

 All SPI Slave Classes should:
 - inherit the SpiSlaveBase class
 - define `self._config` adjust the values for:
+    - `word_width`
     - `cpha`
     - `cpol`
     - `msb_first`
+    - `frame_spacing_ns`
-- implement a `_run` coroutine
+- implement a `_transaction` coroutine
+    - the coroutine should take 3 arguments, self, frame_start and frame_end
+    - the coroutine should await frame_start at the transaction start, and frame_end when done.
+        - frame_start and frame_end are Rising and Falling edges of the chip select based on the chip select polarity
+    - when the coroutine receives a frame_start signal, it should clear the `self.idle` Event.
+        - `self.idle` is automatically set when `_transaction` returns
+- when implementing a method to read the class contents, make sure to await the `self.idle`, otherwise the data may not be up to date because the device is in the middle of a transaction.

 #### Simulated Devices

 This framework includes some SPI Slave devices built in.
-A comprehensive list of devices can be found in `cocotbext/spi/devices` and are sorted by vendor.
+A list of supported devices can be found in `cocotbext/spi/devices` and are sorted by vendor.

 To use these devices, you can simply import them.